tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/控制台指南/基本配置_intl_en.md

  In the **Basic Info** area, click **Delete** next to **Status**.
 In the pop-up dialog box, click **OK**.

 **Pro Edition/Flagship Edition**
-- Apps that have been in arrears for seven days will be automatically **Disabled**.
+- Apps that have overdue payments for seven days will be automatically **Disabled**.
 To delete such disabled apps, please [contact us](https://console.cloud.tencent.com/workorder/category).
 - Apps become **Expired** after the refund and **Disabled** after seven days.
 To delete such disabled apps, please [contact us](https://console.cloud.tencent.com/workorder/category).

 **TRTC Trial**